Get in Touch

 Module 12: Enhance Power BI Report Designs for the User Experience in Government

-The features and capabilities covered in this module will help you enhance your reports to make them more refined.
+The features and capabilities covered in this module will help you refine your reports to make them more user-friendly.

 Learning Objectives